Junjiequan/practice/README.md

 - added some additional game features (sound effects, reset buttons, game fail effects etc.,)
 - playable on mobile
 - design (color, font choice, button etc.,)
-- fixed multiple serious bugs (there were too many bugs from the original tutorial.
-To name one, after paused game you can still force the brick to drop by press down arrow key)
+- fixed multiple serious bugs (To name one, after paused game you can still force the brick to drop by press down arrow key.
+Fixed by adding condition into the arrow key)

 **what have I learned during the personal project?**